fluent/fluentd-docs-gitbook/configuration/buffer-section.md

 -   timekey 180: `["12:00:00", ..., "12:02:59"]`, `["12:03:00", ..., "12:05:59"]`, ...
 -   timekey 3600: `["12:00:00", ..., "12:59:59"]`, `["13:00:00", ..., "13:59:59"]`, ...

-So the events will be separated into chunks by time range, and will be flushed (to be written) by output plugin after expiration for the time key range.
+The events will be grouped into chunks by their time range.
+They will be flushed by the output plugin after expiration of the time key range.

 ```
 <match tag.**>